McCosker's worm eel

-The McCosker's worm eel (Neenchelys mccoskeri) is an eel in the family Ophichthidae (worm/snake eels).
-It was described by Yusuke Hibino, Ho Hsuan-Ching, and Seishi Kimura in 2012.
+McCosker's worm eel (Neenchelys mccoskeri) is a species of fish in the worm eel family Ophichthidae.
+It was first described by Yusuke Hibino, Ho Hsuan-Ching, and Seishi Kimura in 2012.
 It is a marine, deep water-dwelling eel which is known from the northwestern Pacific Ocean, including Taiwan and Japan.
 It dwells at a depth range of 100 to 400 m, and leads a benthic lifestyle; it is collected by bottom trawlers.
 Males can reach a maximum total length of 52.2 cm.

+Etymology

 The species epithet "mccoskeri" was given in honour of American ichthyologist John E. McCosker.